jkapsalis/SwAPI-cli-search-tool/README.md

 4. *Main*

     Uses argparse to handle CLI commands and flags.
-Displays character and homeworld details based on user input.
+Prints character and homeworld information based on the user's input.